-There is currently a limited legislation/regulatory framework in place specific to the beyond visual line-of-sight operations of commercial drones in Canada or in the United States.
-All such operations are approved on a case by case basis, with company experience and safety record being the major factors in gaining such approvals.
+Although Transport Canada is progressing their updated RPAS regulations quickly, there is currently a limited legislation/regulatory framework in place specific to drones over 25 kg and the beyond visual line-of-sight operations of commercial drones in Canada or in the United States.
+All such operations are currently approved on a case-by-case basis, with company experience and safety processes being the major factors in gaining such approvals for such operations.
 The Company has secured the services of Canadian and United States drone regulatory experts in assessing the regulatory regimes of each county and who work with the applicable regulators to secure flight approvals.
-The Company has also undertaken a review of the regulatory regimes respecting drone use in specific international jurisdictions to determine the viability of expanding operations to such other international jurisdictions.
+The Company continues to review the regulatory regimes in specific international jurisdictions to determine the viability of expanding operations to such other international jurisdictions.
 As at the date of this AIF, no significant concerns have arisen, however there can be no assurance that such jurisdictions have enacted or will enact legislation or that, if enacted, the Company will be permitted or qualified to operate under such legislation.
 See "Risk Factors" in this AIF.

-The Company's business plan with respect to United States and other international activities assumes a legislative regime in such jurisdictions that allows such plans to be realized.
+Based on the regulatory development efforts on a global level, the Company's business plan with respect to United States and other international activities assumes a flexible legislative regime in such jurisdictions that allows such plans to be realized.
 If the Company cannot expand its operations in the United States or other international jurisdictions through local partners or otherwise or cannot fulfill its international business plan within the timeframes established by the Company, it could have a material adverse effect on the Company's business, prospects, financial condition and results of operations.